 - Q. Will my child remain in the same class group throughout their school year? - A. Not necessarily.
 Schools constantly monitor and track pupils' learning and progress.
 Decisions will be made throughout the year to ensure the best outcome for each child as they progress in their learning.
 This ensures continuous improvement and challenge for all.
-Changes to classes normally occur at the next natural break (eg start of a new term). - Q. Will my child remain in the same learning groups throughout their schools vear? - A. Probably not.
+Changes to classes normally occur at the next natural break (e.g. after a school holiday.). - Q. Will my child remain in the same learning groups throughout their school years? - A. Probably not.
 Schools constantly monitor and track pupils' learning and progress.
-Decisions will be made throughout the year to ensure the best outcome for each child as they progress in their learning.
+Decisions will be made throughout the year to ensure the best outcome for each child as they

+- progress in their learning.
 This ensures continuous improvement and challenge for all.
-Changes to learning groups occur at regular intervals. - Q. My child is in a multi-stage composite school and is currently in P4.
+Changes to learning groups occur regularly. - Q. My child is in a multi-stage composite school and is currently in P4.
 There's a P1-P4 and P4-P7 in the school.
 Why is my child in the P1-P4? - A. The decision made will have been based on the following factors: learning needs; gender balance; siblings; age.

-For further information please contact your child's Headteacher
+For further information please contact your child's Headteacher.